Harrysibbenga/puzzlegame/README.md

 The way this is archeved in a simplistic way is, as soon as the webpage is loaded an input box is displayed central with rules on how to play the game displayed in a lighter font compared to the background next to a leaderboard that displays session scores once completed.

-* A user wanting to play the game for the firts time will siply be able to load the app read the rules and input user name and start the game.
+* A user wanting to play the game for the first time will simply be able to load the app read the rules and input user name and start the game.
+Once the game has started the user will be redirected to the first question.

-* A user wanting to replay the game once completed they are prompted with 2 options to play again or quit and can choose either and view thier score aswell.
+* A user wanting to replay the game once completed will be prompted with 2 options to play again or quit and can choose either whilst being able to view thier score.
+    * If a user chooses to replay the game then they will be redirected to the first question.
+    * If a user chooses the quit option then they will be redirected to the home page.

 ## Technologies Used